Overview: Active Žnjan

 - Stay close to shore at first — The wind can pick up and push you out faster than you’d expect

-- Wear a leash — All rentals should include one.
-It keeps the board from drifting away if you fall
+- Wear a leash if you have one — it keeps the board from drifting away if you fall

 - Avoid the swimming zones — Paddle away from swimmers, especially families with children